-The cycle of narcissistic abuse can happen in any one of our relationships, whether it be with a parent or caregiver, coworker or boss, friend, sibling or romantic partner.
+The stages of narcissistic abuse can happen in any type of relationship with a narc, whether it be with a parent or caregiver, a coworker or boss, a friend, a sibling or a romantic partner.

 Quite often we aren’t aware that we’re even dealing with a narcissist, because the hot-cold, on-off, in-out dynamics leave us feeling confused as hell.